RadArcadeKid/matchrotate-bl-addon/README.md

 3. You can now close the Preferences window and enjoy!

 # **Usage**
 *What does Match Rotate do?* Exactly what it sounds like - matches rotation!
 Specifically, it is used in the 3D viewport to match the rotation of all selected objects to active object's orientation.
 You choose whether this occurs on the X, Y, and/or Z axis.
-There are also a couple other parameters to use, including random rotation.
+There are also a couple other parameters to play with, including random rotation.
 While this guide is a tad wordy, the actual addon is super simple and easy to use.
-Please consult the FAQ if you're having any trouble.
+Please consult the FAQ if you're having any trouble!

 To start, I've created Blender scene with several objects rotated at different directions, like so:
 ![Example scene](./resources/guide1.png)

-To start, make sure you are in **Object Mode**
+To start, make sure you are in **Object Mode** - this addon only works in Object Mode.

 Select multiple objects, and select the object you want to match the rotation of **last** (the active object).